JemRF/RF-Documentation/pages/mydoc/jemrfregister.md

 ### Step 1
 Once logged in, next to your name is a drop down arrow, click on the arrow and a menu will appear:
-{% include image.html file="jemrf-account-select" alt="Select Account Page"%}
+{% include image.html file="jemrf-account-select.jpg" alt="Select Account Page"%}
 At top select Edit Profile

 ### Step 2